vivarium-collective/vivarium-core/doc/guides/processes.rst

 Process Classes
 ---------------

-Each process class MUST implement the API that we describe below.
+Each process class MUST implement the application programming interface (API)that we describe below.

 Class Variables
 ===============